ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ![](<../../.gitbook/assets/image (504).png>)

-:point\_up: This is a Collection component (`collection2`) that is filtered on another Collection component (`collection1`).
-See how the filter contains _dynamic variables_ (a.k.a templating)?
+:point*up: This is a Collection component (`collection2`) that is filtered on another Collection component (`collection1`).
+See how the filter contains \_dynamic variables* (a.k.a templating)?
 Well, choosing the "Only when dynamic variables are defined" option means `collection2` will appear only if a record of `collection1` is selected.

 {% hint style="info" %}
 With the **Always** option, filters containing templating are ignored if undefined.\
 \
 In practice, this means that in the above screenshot, if Visible was set on Always, `collection2` would ignore its filters unless a record from `collection1` is selected.
 {% endhint %}

+## Styling your components